 Mammut packed quite a few features in this little package.
 It doesn't have all the "bells and whistles" that the Osprey Sirrus 24 has, like a rain cover and open mesh back, but it does have some handy features, including a whistle on the sternum strap!

 There's a pocket on the left hip belt, an MP3 holder on the shoulder strap, an ice axe holder and double compression straps on both sides.
 There's also two small organizing pockets on the front for quick access items, and two deep mesh water bottle holders.
 There's an internal sleeve for a reservoir, and a cute slot for the tube to pass out of the back and onto the shoulder strap.
-Note that there's not much framing to this pack, so if you put a full reservoir in the sleeve or anything bulky in the pack for that matter, it will tend to push into your back a little, which was another reason why the comfort was compromised a bit.
+Note that there's not much framing to this pack, so if you put a full reservoir in the sleeve or anything bulky in the main compartment, it will tend to push into your back a little, which is another reason why it's not the most comfortable model.

-If there's one metric that the Mammut Lithia Speed 15 topped the charts in, it was for weight.
-At only 19 ounces, this daypack was a pound lighter than the CamelBak Sequoia 22.
+If there's one metric that the Mammut Lithia Speed 15 topped the charts in, it's for weight.
+At only 19 ounces, this daypack is a pound lighter than the CamelBak Sequoia 22.

-Part of that weight savings comes from using thinner and lighter materials in the body of the pack, which, as we discuss in our durability section below, will affect the longevity of your pack.
-And, as we mentioned earlier in our comfort section, there is little padding or framing going on, and the pack is not as comfortable with heavy loads as those that have more padding, and therefore weigh more.
-But, there are often advantages to lightweight packs, particularly for fastpackers or anyone who's trying to cover a lot of miles as quickly as possible, and if you're into that kind of thing, this pack is an excellent choice.
+Part of that weight savings comes from using thinner and lighter materials in the body of the pack, which, as we discuss in our durability section below, will affect the longevity of your bag.
+And, as we mentioned earlier in our comfort section, there's not a lot of padding, which saves you on weight but sacrifices a little comfort.
+But, there are often advantages to lightweight packs, particularly for fast-packers or anyone who's trying to cover a lot of miles as quickly as possible, and if you're into that kind of thing, this pack is an excellent choice.

 There's not a lot of adjustability going on in this pack, hence the lower score for this metric.
 It comes in only one size, and that size is definitely on the small side.

 The back is not adjustable, and the shoulder straps and hip belt don't have extra load-lifting straps on them.
-The hip belt just barely covers our hip bones, meaning that if you have wider hips than a size 2 or 4, it might not provide you with much coverage.
-With the torso length being so short, this pack didn't quite fit our main tester.
-She passed it on to a petite friend (5'1") who raved about the pack and the fit, so if you're on the smaller side or have a shorter torso, this might be the perfect pack for you.
+The hip belt barely covers our hip bones, meaning that if you have wider hips than a size 2 or 4, it might not provide you with much coverage.
+The shorter torso length didn't quite fit our 5'6" tester.
+She passed it on to a shorter friend (5'1") who raved about it, so if you're on the smaller side or have a shorter torso, this might be the perfect pack for you.
+You can also check out the Lowe Alpine Aeon ND20, which is also on the smaller side but has an adjustable torso length.

 The Lithia Speed 15 is made with 70D ripstop nylon, and while we didn't experience any durability issues during our testing, we know what happens to thinner packs in the long run, and have given this pack a lower overall score for durability.